AI Agents

 Agent orchestration and collaboration

 Each agent should do one thing.
 Agents should have a single goal and they can use any form of knowledge and model inference to accomplish that goal.
-However, we rarely ever build applications that only do one thing.
+However, real applications rarely do only one thing.
 One of the super powers of agents is in collaboration.

 There are protocols and standards rapidly evolving for ways agents can communicate with each other directly, but agents also benefit from indirect communication.

-Whether you have 1 agent or 50, you still need to be able to do things like recover from network failure, handle timeouts, deal with failure responses, broken streams, and much more.
-Just for individual agents you will need an orchestrator if you want that agent to be resilient at scale.
-With dozens of agents working together with shared and isolated sessions, they will need to be managed by supervisors.
+Whether you have 1 agent or 50, you still need to handle things like recovery from network failure, timeouts, failure responses, broken streams, and much more.
+Even for individual agents you need an orchestrator if you want that agent to be resilient at scale.
+With dozens of agents working together with shared and isolated sessions, they need to be managed by supervisors.

 Agent evaluation

 The answers your agents get from models are non-deterministic.
 They can seem random at times.
-Since you can’t predict the model output you can’t use traditional testing practices.
-Instead, we need to do what’s called evaluation.
+Since you cannot predict the model output you cannot use traditional testing practices.
+Instead, you need to do what is called evaluation.
 Evaluation involves iteratively refining a prompt.

-You submit the prompt to the model and get an answer back.
-Then, we can use another model to derive metrics from that response like confidence ratings.
+Submit the prompt to the model and get an answer back.
+Then, use another model to derive metrics from that response like confidence ratings.
 This is often called the "LLM-as-judge" pattern.

-Rather than a unit test, we often have entire suites of evaluation runs where we submit a large number of prompts, derive analytics and metrics from the replies, and then score the model-generated data as a whole.
+Rather than a unit test, you often have entire suites of evaluation runs where you submit a large number of prompts, derive analytics and metrics from the replies, and then score the model-generated data as a whole.
 This is tricky because you can very easily have an evaluation run that has a high confidence score but still somehow manages to contain hallucinations.

 Foundational AI Concepts (video)

 Vectors, embeddings, and Retrieval-Augmented Generation (RAG) are core concepts behind modern AI systems, especially those involving large language models (LLMs).
-Whether you’re just beginning your journey into AI or brushing up on terminology that’s increasingly appearing in development workflows, this is a great place to start.
+Whether you are just beginning your journey into AI or brushing up on terminology that is increasingly appearing in development workflows, this is a great place to start.

 The following video is an informal walkthrough of foundational AI concepts that underpin tools like ChatGPT, RAG, and semantic search.